NRCan/CanFlood/docs/source/05_toolsets.rst

 5.2.2.
 Impacts (L2)
 ===================

 CanFlood’s *Impacts (L2)* tool is designed to perform a ‘classic’ object-based deterministic flood damage assessment using vulnerability curves, asset heights, and WSL values to estimate flood impacts from multiple events.
 This tool calculates the impacts on each asset from each hazard event (if the provided raster WSL was realized).
 ‘Impacts (L2)’ does not consider or account for event probabilities (conditional or otherwise) as these are handled in the Risk (L2) module (see Section5.2.3_).
-Model package requirements are summarized in the following table:
+Model package requirements are summarized in Table5-10_.

+.. _Table5-10

-*Table 5-8: Impacts (L2) model package requirements.*
+*Table 5-10: Impacts (L2) model package requirements.*

 +------------------------+-------------------------+--------------------+--------+-------------+
 | Name                   | Description             | Build Tool         | Code   | Reqd.       |